Can shaving your baby’s hair make it grow back thicker and healthier?

 - Use oil or petroleum jelly to soften the scales before a bath.

-- Following a bath, use a soft baby brush to gently remove loose scales (source).
+- Following a bath, use a soft baby brush to gently remove loose scales (4).

 Could Shaving Be Harmful?

-Before your baby is even born, you might learn, or already know, about their “soft spots.”
-The soft spots on a baby’s head are what allow the head to easily descend into the pelvis and through the birth canal during labor.
+You’ve probably heard about babies’ “soft spots.”
+The soft spots on a baby’s head allow the head to easily descend into the pelvis and through the birth canal during labor.

 The fontanelle, as it’s officially named, also helps make room for your baby’s brain to grow and develop outside the womb.
-There are the posterior spots in the back and anterior in the front (source).
-It’s suggested that shaving over these spots could damage your baby’s head, but it’s not a proven fact.
+There are two soft spots, the posterior in the back and the anterior in the front (5).
+Some say that shaving over these spots could damage your baby’s head, but that is not true, so don’t worry.
+You should always be careful around the soft spots anyway, and this is no different.

 One thing that could potentially harm your child is the tool you’re using.
-Some people choose to use razors.
-However, babies tend to move suddenly, and the blades can easily cut your baby’s supersoft skin.
+Some people choose to use razors, often for cultural reasons.
+However, babies tend to move suddenly, and the blades can easily cut your baby’s soft skin.

 How to Safely Shave Your Baby’s Hair

-Deciding to shave your baby’s hair is a big decision.
-But, with the right tools and precautions, there should be no cause for concern.
+Choosing to shave your baby’s hair is a big decision.
+But with the right tools and precautions, there should be no cause for concern.

 1. Timing is Everything

-Try to figure out what time of day your baby is the happiest and most quiet.
+Try to figure out what time of day your baby is the happiest and most calm.
 Mornings might be a good option since your baby (and you) will, hopefully, be well rested.

 Place a small towel on the floor around you while your partner holds the baby.
 You might want to use a few toys for distraction.

-As mentioned above, it’s a good idea to steer clear of razor blades.
+It’s a good idea to steer clear of razor blades to avoid nicking your baby’s precious skin.
 Instead, you could use a trimmer.
-These typically don’t shave as close to the skin as a razor would, but they are also a much safer option.
+These typically don’t shave as close to the skin as a razor, but they are a much safer option.

 Dampen the hair slightly before starting.
 Beginning at the back of the head, shave from the nape of the neck upward, cutting against the hair’s natural direction.
 Shave the top of the head from front to back.